top of page

 Forestry England

-We are very pleased to be supporting this project to link people to the habitats and wildlife of Rockingham Forest by making the woodlands and property that we manage available for events of all sorts including training, guided walks and educational visits.
+FE were very pleased to be supporting this project to link people to the habitats and wildlife of Rockingham Forest by making the woodlands and property that they manage available for events of all sorts including training, guided walks and educational visits.

-We are hosting the project in the Top Lodge offices at Fineshade by making office and meeting space available, and we work closely with the project officer who is based there.
+They hosted the project in the Top Lodge offices at Fineshade by making office and meeting space available, and worked closely with the project officer who was based there.

 forestryengland_logo.png